-The inspection the property was restricted by fitted floor coverings in all rooms, together with items of furniture.
-No access was gained into the sub-floor areas.
-Those parts of the property concealed behind fitted units and sanitary fitting etc were not viewed.
-The external parts of the building were viewed from ground level only, and it was not possible to inspect the flat dormer roof.
+The property was unoccupied at the time of the survey, although the inspection was restricted by fitted floor coverings in all rooms.
+Only a limited and partial inspection of the roof voids was possible.
+The external parts of the building were viewed from ground floor level only, it was not possible to see all roof pitches.

 With properties of this type and age various parts of the structure, such as joists and lintels, are in direct contact with the main external walls, but are hidden from view behind wall linings etc and cannot be seen.

 Those areas which were not inspected cannot be reported as being free from defect, and any comments regarding the condition of the property must be read in this context.